jmgress/usegenai/slides/BackupSlides.md

 # What Is Generative AI?

-- **Creates new content** instead of just finding existing info
-- Examples: text, images, code, creative ideas
-- **Pattern-based prediction**, not thinking or consciousness
-- Uses **Large Language Models (LLMs)** trained on vast data to predict what comes next

 **💡 Simple Analogy:**
 Like a super-powered autocomplete — it’s read billions of examples, learned the patterns, and predicts the next word, pixel, or note until the work is complete.